JacobDev1/xl-converter/README.md

 ### Technical
 #### Multithreading

-XL Converter can fully utilize your CPU regardless If an encoder does multitreading well.
+XL Converter can fully utilize your CPU regardless If an encoder does multithreading well.

 This speeds up conversion by a lot, especially for JPEG XL.